dotnet/csharpstandard/standard/types.md

 C#'s type system is unified such that *a value of any type can be treated as an object*.
 Every type in C# directly or indirectly derives from the `object` class type, and `object` is the ultimate base class of all types.
 Values of reference types are treated as objects simply by viewing the values as type `object`.
 Values of value types are treated as objects by performing boxing and unboxing operations ([§9.3.12](types.md#9312-boxing-and-unboxing)).

+For convenience, throughout this specification, some library type names are written without using their full name qualification.
+Refer to [§C.5](standard-library.md#C.5-Library-Type-Abbreviations) for more information.

 ## 9.2 Reference types

 ### 9.2.1 General